maptiler/get-started-react-maplibre-gl-js/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Quick way to star a web map application with MapLibre GL JS using Create React App.
+Quick way to start a web map application with MapLibre GL JS using Create React App.

 A simple fullscreen map application as an example on how to use MapTiler maps together with React and MapLibre GL JS for your own React app.